Texas smoked pulled pork. That’s not something you think of when you think of Texas right?

 You can also try a different wood blend.
 Many people will have this complaint when using a wood like Mesquite, which can overpower meat after a longer cook.

-If hickory is what you used, try a milder wood, like apple wood.
+If hickory is what you used, try blending with a milder wood.
+I like to do a 50/50 split with apple wood.

 If the pork lacking flavor, is the only problem you’ve encountered, consider this a successful cook!